Skip to content

 iints new-algo --name MyAlgorithm --output-dir algorithms/

-Step 2: Implement Logic
+Step 2: Implement the logic

 from iints.api.base_algorithm import InsulinAlgorithm, AlgorithmInput